What is the 3CX SIP Proxy manager?

 - Tunnel Password: abc

-Configuring the 3CX Phone System on the main office
+Step 1: Configuring the 3CX Phone System in the main office

 - From the 3CX Phone System web interface access the “Settings > Network” node and click on the “Tunnel” tab.